 Sailing in Comino

 Comino island is located between Malta and Gozo, and is the smallest of the three islands.
-But that doesn’t make it any less worthy of a visit as part of your boat tours!
+But that doesn’t make it any less worthy of a visit as part of your Malta boat trips!
 Its rugged and interesting landscape make it a unique destination, worth the boat hire to in itself to get to.

 The Blue Lagoon